-Incurred losses and loss adjustment expenses attributable to insured events of prior years were \$46 million and \$(333) million as a result of the reestimation of unpaid losses and loss adjustment expenses for the years ended December 31, 2021 and 2020, respectively.
-These changes were generally the result of ongoing analyses of recent loss development trends.
+Incurred losses and loss adjustment expenses attributable to insured events of prior years were \$1.69 billion and \$46 million as a result of the reestimation of unpaid losses and loss adjustment expenses for the years ended December 31, 2022 and 2021, respectively.
+These changes were generally the result of ongoing analyses of recent loss development trends, primarily from bodily injury and physical damage coverages.
+Increases in injury coverages reflect recent data and updated assumptions related to severity with third-party bodily injury claims, increased claims with attorney representation, litigation costs and higher medical inflation.
+Increases in physical damage reflect the ongoing inflationary factors and supply chain shortages impacting used vehicle and parts prices, labor rates and length of claim resolution.
+Delays in the receipt of third-party carrier claims also contributed to the adverse development of claims reported in prior years.
 Initial estimates were revised as additional information regarding claims became known.

-Anticipated salvage and subrogation of \$1.18 billion and \$834 million was included as a reduction of loss reserves as of December 31, 2021 and 2020, respectively
+Anticipated salvage and subrogation of \$1.60 billion and \$1.18 billion was included as a reduction of loss reserves as of December 31, 2022 and 2021, respectively